 • Note that many people need the equal but opposite advice!
 You can get started on doing research without being really smart, an expert in the field, or having years of experience.

-• I highly recommend working with smaller models!
+• Start by working with smaller models!
 There’s a lot of interesting things to learn from reverse engineering smaller models (anything from a one layer transformer to 2B parameters), but a common mistake is going for the sexiest (ie largest) models.
-Infrastructure for models too big to fit in one GPU is a massive, massive pain.
+Infrastructure for models too big to fit in one GPU is a massive, massive pain, and you can iterate much faster on smaller models.

-• GPT-J (6B parameters) is a pain but the largest that is reasonable, anything bigger than that is completely not worth the effort.
+• GPT-J (6B parameters) or LLaMA 7B is a pain but the largest that is reasonable, anything bigger than that is completely not worth the effort.

 • This advice applies 3x for anything that involves fine-tuning (let alone pre-training!) a model of more than 300M parameters (GPT-2 Medium sized)